utpal-barman/trace-logger-flutter/README.md

 ## License 📝

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/utpal-barman/trace-logger-flutter/blob/main/LICENSE) file for details.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](https://github.com/utpal-barman/trace-logger-flutter/blob/main/LICENSE) file for details.